Is The U.S. Headed For Recession?

 The economic tea leaves right now are getting hard to read.
 The latest measure of economic growth showed the economy expanded at a lackluster 2 percent rate in the first quarter.

 Estimates for second-quarter growth are much higher, and that has the Trump administration claiming its policies are working.
-Still, despite that rosy forecast, more analysts are pointing to worrying signs that, with the expansion at nearly 9 years and counting, a recession could be looming.
+Still, despite that rosy forecast, more analysts are pointing to worrying signs that, with the expansion at nearly nine years and counting, a recession could be looming.

 President Trump has long predicted that his policies will spur growth so much that the economy will expand at a rate well above 3 percent — maybe even 5 percent.
 Many economists have scoffed at rates that high.